Akshay9882/SentimentAnalysis/readme.md

-**SENTIMENT ANALYSIS**
+**Opinion Mining Twitter**

 **Introduction:**

 The application reads the hashtags from a CSV file and then downloads all tweets corresponding to those hashtags.
 The downloaded data is stored in database and then further analyzed.

 **Tools Used:**